cylc/cylc-doc/src/user-guide/running-suites.rst

 suite source files to the run directory).

-The public DB is not strictly required for a restart - the :term:`scheduler` will recreate it if need be - but it is required by ``cylc ls-checkpoints`` if you need to identify the right restart checkpoint.
+The public DB is not strictly required for a restart - the :term:`scheduler` will recreate it if needed.

-The job status files are only needed if the restart suite state checkpoint contains active tasks that need to be polled to determine what happened to them while the suite was down.
+The job status files are only needed if the suite state at last shutdown contained active tasks that now need to be polled to determine what happened to them while the suite was down.
 Without them, polling will fail and those tasks will need to be manually set to the correct state.